AaronAtDuo/duo_postman_api_collections/duo-account-api/README.md

 ## Import Postman Environment Template

-First, the Duo Admin API Postman Environment template needs to be imported into the Postman application.
+First, the Duo Account API Postman Environment template needs to be imported into the Postman application.
 1. Open the Postman application, if it is not open already.
 2. In the left panel, select the Environments tile.
 If there is no Environments tile displayed, select the ![alt text](image-2.png) tile at the bottom of the left panel and then make sure the toggle slider is enabled for the Environments sidebar item.